oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 > The workflow follows a fixed path with bounded LLM calls, which improves control but limits flexibility when the problem changes.

 Q: Why do tool signatures and docstrings matter?
-- They change the physical database schema used by the tool
+- They change the physical database schema
 * They define the model-facing interface that helps the LLM decide when and how to call a tool
 - They automatically validate every SQL result returned by the database
-- They prevent the framework from executing tool calls
+- They ensure tools nicely hang on the wall so you're not digging through a cabinet in the garage
 > The LLM sees the tool name, inputs, and description, so clear interfaces improve tool selection and usage.

 Q: What makes the unified query important?